-You’ve already killed two rattlesnakes.
-You’re hot and dusty from wrangling steers.
-Where do you go?
-Bow & Arrow Brewing Co., Albuquerque’s masters of IPAs and sours.
+Bow & Arrow Brewing Co. is Albuquerque’s masters of IPAs and sours.

 Crowns & Hops

-Crown & Hops in Inglewood, California, is not only woman-led (shoutout Beny Ashburn!) but Black-led as well.
+Crowns & Hops in Inglewood, CA, is not only woman-led (shoutout Beny Ashburn!) but Black-led as well.
 Along with partner Teo Hunter, Ashburn is on a mission to close the gender and racial gap in craft beer.
-Recently, they partnered with BrewDog to launch the 8 Trill Pils Initiative, a $100,000 grant for Black-owned craft beer brands, and we have no doubt that Beny and Teo will be launching more groundbreaking initiatives (and beers) in the near future.

 Although technically not a brewery, Superstition Meadery is much beloved by passionate craft beer drinkers.
-The Prescott, Arizona meadery has earned international acclaim for its highly sought-after ciders and mead.
-Founded by husband and wife team Jeff and Jen Herbert, Superstition is on a mission to reinvigorate a passion for the historical beverage of mead.
+The Prescott, AZ, meadery has earned international acclaim for its highly sought-after ciders and mead.
+Founded by wife-and-husband team Jen and Jeff Herbert, Superstition is on a mission to reinvigorate a passion for the historical beverage of mead.

 Urban Jungle Brewing

 When Urban Jungle Brewing opens in the North Austin area sometime in 2022, the brewery will be the first Black-owned brewery in Austin.
 And second in all of Texas.
 Tiana Harris and her husband Shannon Harris plan to create not just a brewery, but also a bakery, farm, and even a horse rescue.